kusabashira/subvert/README.md

 	group   = branch {"," branch}
 	branch  = {letter | "\/" | "\,"}

-- FROM and TO is a `pattern`.
+- FROM and TO are `pattern`.
 - letter is a unicode character (ignore "/" and ",")

-In this way, It is unlike vim-abolish.
-Correspondence is as follows.
+Correspondence of vim-abolish is as follows.

 | msub                 | vim-abolish        |
 |----------------------|--------------------|